Affiliate links on Android Authority may earn us a commission. Learn more.

 - Cheap way to get CBS and NBC live channels

-- All of Paramount Plus and Peacock’s content are included
+- All of Paramount Plus and Peacock’s on-demand content is included

 - No cloud DVR feature

-If you own a smart TV with the Roku OS already installed, you can also purchase a digital antenna and connect it to the TV.
-Roku has a programming guide for live TV that supports local channels with an antenna connection.
-Once you install the antenna, you can go into the Roku Live TV section and start scanning for channels.
-They will be added to the Live TV channel guide.
+If you own a smart TV with Roku OS already installed, you can buy a digital antenna and connect it.
+Roku has a programming guide for live TV that supports such connections, so if you install the antenna, you can go into the Roku Live TV section and start scanning for channels.
+They’ll be added to the Live TV channel guide.

-If your TV also has a USB connection, there’s something else you can do with a Roku-based TV with an antenna.
-You can connect a USB flash drive that has 16GB of free space or above to the USB connection on your TV.
-Then, when you watch anything live on your broadcast channels and want to pause something, you can do it with the flash drive.
-It will store up to 90 minutes of video from the channel you are watching.
-Yes, you can also rewind the video from that channel to 90 minutes in the past as well.
+If your TV also has a USB connection, there’s something else you can do with a Roku/antenna setup.
+You can connect a USB flash drive that has 16GB of free space or more, and then when you watch anything live, the drive will start buffering up to 90 minutes of video, letting you pause and rewind.
 It’s not exactly a full DVR, but it could come in handy when watching live news or sports.

 - No monthly fees, just a one-time hardware purchase